 Marta is a micro-economist investigating child and youth human development through a micro behavioural lens.
 She joined the Young Lives team in 2015 and is leading the quantitative research agenda.
 She is also part of the Young Lives data visualization team, shaping their development and research scope.
 She has a PhD in Economics from the University of Essex (UK) and a Masters in Economics from the University of Leuven (Belgium).
 She has also been an IZA research affiliate since 2012.

 Before joining Young Lives, she worked as an economist at the World Bank (Young Professionals Programme) in the Poverty, Inequality and Gender Unit for the Latin America and Caribbean Region and in the Education Unit for the Africa Region.
-She worked in several projects, leading policy relevant research, policy and survey design and impact evaluations.
+She worked on several projects, leading policy-relevant research, policy and survey design and impact evaluations.

-Marta has analytical, fieldwork and experience of dialogue with public and private institutions in countries such as Ecuador, Ghana, India, Liberia, Nigeria and Peru.
-She is also an IZA research affiliate since 2012.
+Marta has analytical and fieldwork experience, and experience of dialogue with public and private institutions (e.g. national and local governments, academia, research centres, and schools), in countries such as Ecuador, Peru, Ghana, Liberia, Nigeria, Ethiopia and India.